 When the poults have reached one month, you can add chicken grit to their feed.

 Turkeys tend to toss the protein feed out trying to get to the grain.
 By separating them, it should help avoid waste.
-Oats are an excellent choice for grain because it helps with bone density and stops the turkeys from picking their feathers.
+Oats is an excellent choice for grain because it helps with bone density and stops the turkeys from picking their feathers.

 Make sure the turkeys are given fresh water every day.
 However, make sure you avoid giving them cold water.
 It must be lukewarm because cold water has been shown to kill turkey poults.